Submission Preparation Checklist

 The Authors retain copyright for articles published in The Journal of Public Space, with first publication rights granted to the journal.
 Authors who publish with The Journal of Public Space agree to the following terms:

 a. authors retain copyright and grant the journal right of first publication with the 'Work' simultaneously licensed under a Creative Commons Attribution Licence that allows others to share the Work with an acknowledgement of the Work's authorship and initial publication in this journal.

 b. authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the 'Work' (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

-Creative Commons Attribution Licence (CC-BY) – what does that mean?
+Creative Commons Attribution Licence (CC-BY-NC) – what does that mean?